inktrap/studyriffic/docs/USER.md

 ~~~
 {
     "active" : true, /* if this setting is true, his study is active */
+    "labels" : false, /* should we label the scale? scales will be labeled if this setting is active and the scale is consists of 3 or more values */
     "question":"Do you think the following sentence is “Owly” or “Not Owly” in the above situation?", /* this is the question you would like to ask the participant */
     "situation":"Please consider the following situation:", /* This is an (optional) situation (or context) you would like to give.
 If it is empty, the task is displayed differently */
     "questions": 4, /* the numbers of questions.
 Also depends on the criteria for select restrictions (or vice-versa, depends on you) */